padajar/padajar.github.io/_posts/2021-10-11-econ-nobel-prize.md

 Armed with this knowledge, we can use some math (and using the notation that P(⋅) is the fraction of the population who were in some group, i.e., the probability that a randomly chosen individual is in that group) to rewrite the difference in the mean earnings of drafted and non-drafted people as

-Mean Earnings of Drafted–Mean Earnings of Undrafted =Mean Earnings of Drafted Always-Takers⋅P(Always-Taker) +Mean Earnings of Drafted Compliers⋅P(Complier) +Mean Earnings of Drafted Never-Takers⋅P(Never-Taker) –Mean Earnings of Undrafted Always-Takers⋅P(Always-Taker) –Mean Earnings of Undrafted Compliers⋅P(Complier) –Mean Earnings of Undafted Never-Takers⋅P(Never-Taker) =Mean Earnings of Drafted Compliers⋅P(Complier) –Mean Earnings of Unrafted Compliers⋅P(Complier) =P(Complier)(Earnings of Drafted Compliers–Earnings of Undrafted Compliers)
+Mean Earnings of Drafted–Mean Earnings of Undrafted =Mean Earnings of Drafted Always-Takers⋅P(Always-Taker) +Mean Earnings of Drafted Compliers⋅P(Complier) +Mean Earnings of Drafted Never-Takers⋅P(Never-Taker) –Mean Earnings of Undrafted Always-Takers⋅P(Always-Taker) –Mean Earnings of Undrafted Compliers⋅P(Complier) –Mean Earnings of Undrafted Never-Takers⋅P(Never-Taker) =Mean Earnings of Drafted Compliers⋅P(Complier) –Mean Earnings of Undrafted Compliers⋅P(Complier) =P(Complier)(Earnings of Drafted Compliers–Earnings of Undrafted Compliers)

 In other words, the difference in means is exactly the fraction of the population that are compliers multiplied by the difference in earnings between compliers who drafted (and thus served) and compliers who weren’t drafted (and so didn’t serve).
 Note that the second term in the multiplication is *exactly* the treatment effect that I claimed above: the effect of military service on wages for the people who were compliers!
 All that we’d need to do is to divide by the fraction of the population that are compliers. *That* number is easy to find: it’s just the fraction of people who served when drafted, subtracting the fraction of people who served when undrafted.